-Due to the popularity of this course, the course and the wait list are full and we cannot take any more students at this time.
-Students taking the Artificial Intelligence graduate certificate can also register for CS205A , CS228 and CS231A this Winter 2017-18 quarter.
+Due to the popularity of this course, students should register for this course as soon as enrollment opens.
+Students taking the Artificial Intelligence graduate certificate can also register for CS205A , CS228 and CS231A.

 Investigate the fundamental concepts and ideas in natural language processing (NLP), and get up to speed with current research.
 Students will develop an in-depth understanding of both the algorithms available for processing linguistic information and the underlying computational properties of natural languages.
 The focus is on deep learning approaches: implementing, training, debugging, and extending neural network models for a variety of language understanding tasks.
 The course progresses from word-level and syntactic processing to question answering and machine translation.
 For their final project students will apply a complex neural network model to a large-scale NLP problem.

 - Computational properties of natural languages

 - Processing linguistic information

 - Modern quantitative techniques in NLP

 - Neural network models for language understanding tasks